raiesbo/shell-scripting/README.md

 An array allows us to store a collection of data as separated information in a single variable using the index as a reference.
 There are multiple ways to declare an array using shell.

-In the arrays the data is stored using a numeric based index while in the associarive arrays is used a string.
+In the arrays the data is stored using a numeric based index while in the associative arrays is used a string.

 The indirect way is adding directly a value with specific index.
 ```shell